giantswarm/app-build-suite/docs/tutorial.md

 #### Preparing environment

-Let's create a directory for storing tests. `abs` looks for them in the `tests/abs` directory, so let's start a fresh python virtual env there:
+Let's create a directory for storing tests. `abs` looks for them in the `tests/abs` subdirectory of the helm chart, so let's start a fresh python virtual env there:

 ```bash
 $ mkdir -p examples/tutorial/tests/abs